RedHatQE/widgetastic.core/new-docs/tutorials/views.rst

    Most users won't need to implement their own ``ConstructorResolvable`` classes, as the built-in ones (``VersionPick``, ``ParametrizedString``, ``ParametrizedLocator``) cover most use cases.

+.. _switchable-conditional-views:

 Conditional Views
 =================

 Handle dynamic UI sections that change based on application state using conditional views.

 If you have forms in your product whose parts change depending on previous selections, you might like to use the :py:class:`widgetastic.widget.ConditionalSwitchableView`.
 It will allow you to represent different kinds of views under one widget name.

 **ConditionalSwitchableView Example**